jaidev-jayakumar/kairo/TERMS_OF_SERVICE.md

 ## Acknowledgment

-By using kaira, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service.
+By using kairo, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service.

 ---

-**Important Reminder**: kaira is designed for entertainment and self-reflection.
+**Important Reminder**: kairo is designed for entertainment and self-reflection.
 Always use common sense and consult qualified professionals for important life decisions.